l-monnier/Hedsql/README.md

 Hedsql is a EDSL (Embedded Domain-Specific Language) written in Haskell for SQL.

 It allows to create SQL statements in a compact, modular and flexible way.
-The output are strings, meaning that it can be used with in any database access library such as HDBC or [x]-simple, etc.
+Outputs are strings.
+It means that Hedsql can be used with in any database access library such as HDBC, [x]-simple, etc.

-Please see the GitHub Wiki for a quick start and examples.
+Take a look at the GitHub Wiki for a quick start and examples.